haiwera-silk-cd/magento-devdocs/guides/v2.2/magento-functional-testing-framework/release-1/data.md

 ### array

-Element that contains a reference to an array of values.
-For example:
+Element that contains a reference to an array of values. 例如:

 ```xml
 <entity name="AddressEntity" type="address">